How to choose a planetary mixer

 To understand what bowl volume you need, we recommend focusing on the following data:

-• Bowls of 7 liters and more cover almost any household needs, such as making Easter cakes for the whole family.
-Plus, they can be recommended for tech who make cakes to order.
+- Bowls of 7 liters and more cover almost any household needs, such as making Easter cakes for the whole family.
+Plus, they can be recommended for those who make cakes to order.
 Although the 6 or 7 liter versions also cope with this task well.

 In general, when choosing the capacity of the bowl, you can focus on the fact that all the ingredients of the mixture should occupy up to a third of the volume of the working container.
 Well, do not forget that the productivity of the device determines the power.
 A tandem of a mixer with a 7-liter bowl, but a low-power motor is not the best choice.